 To gain control over credit, you must realize that credit card debt can affect your financial health differently than a student loan or a mortgage.
 Credit cards typically have higher interest rates and fees plus too much credit card debt can lower your credit score.
 A lower credit score impacts your total cost of borrowing with lower scores getting higher interest rates and less than competitive terms.

 Again, think of a credit card as a tool like a hammer.
 You can use the hammer to nail a beautiful family photo onto a wall or you can use it to put a big hole in it.
-Take these lessons from people who never carry a card balance by learning the do’s and don’ts of managing plastic.
+Take these lessons from people who never carry a card balance by learning the dos and don’ts of managing credit.